icons8/pichon-docs/docs/windows.md

 ## Installation and Settings

-You can download and install Pichon from our [website](https://icons8.com/app/windows) or [Microsoft Store](https://apps.microsoft.com/store/detail/9NK8T1KSHFFR).
+You can download and install Pichon directly from our [website](https://icons8.com/app/windows) or [Microsoft Store](https://apps.microsoft.com/store/detail/9NK8T1KSHFFR).

 Once the app is installed, launch Pichon and click on the Profile icon in the top-right corner to log in to your Icons8 account.
 This will sync your user data with Pichon, letting you access all the paid features available under your subscription plan as well as your collections.

 In the hamburger menu in the top-left corner you can find Pichon's controls and preferences:

+* Through **File** menu you can import your own vector files or export the selected icons into the directory of your choice.
+* Use **Edit** to rename and delete uploaded vectors or search, select and copy icons.
+* **Help** section contains links to our knowledge base, support team contacts and your Profile page on Icons8.com.
-* In **Dark mode** — lets you switch between light and dark themes to make it easier on the eyes.
+* In **Settings** you can see switch between simplified and non-simplified SVGs, get a subscription and view your credit count.
-* In **Dark mode** — lets you switch between light and dark themes to make it easier on the eyes.
+* Use **Theme** to switch between light and dark modes and make it easier on the eyes.
-* **Fix Mode** on Recolor —
-* **Launch with Windows** — Pichon will launch upon logging in to the system.
-* **Show application in the taskbar** — Pichon will be shown in Windows taskbar.
-* **Always on top** — Makes pichon stay at the top of any opened apps.
-* **Synchronize icons** —
-* **Use simplified SVG** — Downloaded SVG icons will have a single path.
-Leave this enabled if you don't plan to edit the icon.

-Use **Updates** tab to update Pichon, go to Icons8.com or check out our FAQ.
+* **About** section can be used to update Pichon and also includes links to our License documents, support portals and social media.
+* Use **Exit** to close the program.

 ## Browsing

 Icons in Pichon are divided into **Collections**, **Styles**, and **Categories**.
-Clicking on a particular tab will open and close it. **Collections** include your favorites and downloaded icons and allows you to create and manage your custom collections. **Styles** tab lists all the visual styles our icons come in. **Categories** sort icons by themes and topics.
+By default, **Collections** include your bookmarked and downloaded icons, but here you can create and manage your custom collections. **Styles** tab lists all the visual styles our icons come in. **Categories** sort icons by themes and topics.

 ### Search

-To find an icon, type in some definitive word into the search bar.
-You can choose specific styles or check out icons in all styles at once.
-To save an icon, just right-click on it.
+To find an icon use the search bar at the top.
+By default, the search results will include icons from across all styles, but you can limit the search to any particular style we have.
 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/2.1.Save.mp4" type="video/mp4"></video>

-Right-clicking on the icon also allows you to find icons in the same style:
+Right-clicking on an icon will open the context menu with several options:

+* Use **Save As** to download the icon(s) in the format and size selected in the rightmost panel.
+* **Search in this Style** opens the page of the Style the icon belongs to.
+* **Add to Collection** lets you quickly send icon(s) to a collection.
+You can also drag and drop the images into any collection you have.
+* **Quick look** opens a larger preview of the selected icon.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/2.2.Styles.mp4" type="video/mp4"></video>

+In the top-right corner of the search results you will find the **Recolor** option, which lets you set the icon and background colors.
+Here you can use the colorpicker, paste a HEX code or choose a color from the preset palette.
+Please note that only monochrome native Icons8 icons can be recolored this way.
+Colored icons and icons created by third-party authors don't support this feature.

+### Downloading and exporting

+When you select an icon, a panel with download options will open on the right.
+Here you will see the name of the icon, name of its style

-### Collections
+#### Collections

 You can also add new collections, export and share them by right-clicking – press the 'Create collection' button or right-click a particular collection:

-### Other features
+## Other features

 **Adding assets to editors**